Tooth Extraction Clinics and What You Should Know About Tooth Extractions

-Have you been recently advised that you might need one or more tooth extractions?
+Have you been recently advised that you might need to go to a tooth extraction clinic to have one or more tooth extractions?
 If so, you’re in good company.
 It’s estimated that over 60 percent of adults have had or will have at least one permanent tooth extracted.
 At Summit Oral & Maxillofacial Surgery tooth extraction clinics, we offer different types of anesthesia to make our tooth extraction services as comfortable as possible.

 What Is a Tooth Extraction?

 Tooth extraction is a procedure that involves removing a tooth from its socket.
-A simple extraction involves a tooth that can be seen, while a surgical extraction involves a tooth that has not yet broken through or has broken off at the gum line.
+A simple extraction at a tooth extraction clinic involves a tooth that can be seen, while a surgical extraction involves a tooth that has not yet broken through or has broken off at the gum line.
 The surgeons at Summit Oral & Maxillofacial Surgery always use gentle care and offer sedation to make the procedure painless.

 In preparation for an extraction, an oral surgeon X-rays the area and comes up with an effective plan to remove the tooth while causing minimal trauma to surrounding oral tissue.
-The Summit oral surgeons try their best to provide the best, painless tooth extraction procedure as possible.
+The Summit oral surgeons at our tooth extraction clinics in Clinton, Rochester Hills, Grosse Pointe, Warren and Romeo/Washington, Michigan try their best to provide the best, painless tooth extraction procedure as possible.

 The X-ray reveals the following information: